fversnel/fversnel.github.io/_posts/2016-04-07-welcome-to-jekyll.markdown

 to do meaningful things but it isn't used by Physics.Raycast even though it could be easily modified to do so:

+- TODO: Unity actually has an overload for using Ray so this isn't true

 {% highlight csharp %}
 Ray ray = new Ray(origin, direction);
 float length = float.PositiveInfinity;